Ben Johnson (Canadian sprinter): Rivalry with Carl Lewis

 The duels between the two competitors reached immense popularity, fans all over the world watched the duels with excitement.
 They matched 17 times.
 Lewis won the first eight, then Johnson won seven out of nine races.
 In all these years only one short verbal exchange between them is known.
 They were very different in various aspects.
 They came from different countries; one from Canada, one from the USA.
-While Ben grew up poor, Carls parents both went to college.
-Ben liked to party with his other rivals and had the reputation of a ladies' man, Carl on the other hand did not party often and was not as popular among the other athletes.
+While Ben grew up poor, Carl's parents both went to college.
+Ben liked to party with his other rivals and had the reputation of a ladies' man; Carl on the other hand did not party often and was not as popular among the other athletes.
 Ben was incredible in the first 60 metres and had difficulties in the last 10 where Lewis was the fastest one.
 Carl benefited from his elegance and speed endurance whereas Johnson had impressive strength.
-He could bench press 165 kg, weighing only 72; when Lennox Lewis pranked him, he threw the soon-to-be boxing champion at the billard table.
+He could bench press 165 kg, weighing only 72.